f5devcentral/f5-big-iq-lab/docs/class5/module1/lab7.rst

   :scale: 40%
   :align: center

 10. The software upgrade is starting.
 This step is typically done during a maintenance window.

-Time to take a coffee (or do another lab)!
+.. note:: Time to take a break, go for a coffee/tea (or do another lab not using **SEA-vBIGIP01.termmarc.com**)!

 .. image:: ./media/lab-7-10.png
   :scale: 40%